MegaMan501/Supplement-Instructions-For-COSC-1436/Activities/Session 10 - Global and Local/Spot the Error - Chapter 6 - Part 2/Spot the Error - Functions.md

-# Spot the Error - Functions
+# Spot the Error - Chapter 6 - Part 2

 Find all of the errors in each of the problems.
 Then correct at least 2 of the problems.